LIIK: The last of the offended – Russia’s first post-Putin diplomats

 Their 2014

 When discussing Russian foreign policy, it is impossible to escape the topic of Crimea: the annexation of the peninsula in 2014 was an earthquake for foreign policy professionals in Russia.
 It is no secret that, in February and March 2014, the foreign ministry was not in favour of annexation.
 “The MFA thinks of itself as a guardian of international law – we created it, we defend it,” says one interlocutor born in 1989.
 “That is fairly unique – this stance does not spill over to other institutions, such as [the] Presidential Administration.”
-Although, today, Russian diplomats are highly skilled in explaining why annexation was just, legal, and inevitable, one pillar of their professional ethos has, in fact, been badly damaged
+Although, today, Russian diplomats are highly skilled in explaining why annexation was just, legal and inevitable, one pillar of their professional ethos has, in fact, been badly damaged

 Even five years on, the shock is still palpable among members of Russia’s foreign policy community, young and old.
 “I lost my voice as an expert,” says one of the interviewees, born in 1980.
 “Something had happened about what we had always been saying, that this could not possibly happen because A, B, C … So, what could I say now?
 The decisions made I cannot defend; all my opinions have collapsed.”
 Over the spring and summer of 2014, most of Russia’s foreign policy experts had to adapt to the new reality by adjusting their views to what was possible, and what was not. “[By then] I started giving better predictions,” says the same interviewee.
 “I had lost my rose-tinted glasses.”